Bamboo Banks To Buddhism: Explore Kushalnagar, The Other Side Of Coorg | LBB

 Dubare Elephant Camp

-Oh we do love our pachyderms.
+Oh, we do love our pachyderms!
 And we like them more so when we can get up-close and personal with them.
 Luckily, that is exactly what you can do here at the Dubare Elephant Camp.
 Apart from feeding the gentle giants their massive ragi muddes (millet balls), you can then go along and help the mahout give them their bath!
-Expect to get completely drenched as the elephants can get rather playful, especially when there’s little ones around.
+Expect to get completely drenched as the elephants can get rather playful, especially when there are little ones around.
 Check out our story on the camp in more detail here.

 Harangi Dam

 Large and impressive, the compound of the Harangi dam is ideal for a picnic.
-With the calm waters to serenade you when the flood gates are up, or the gush of waters when they’re lowered, there’s always some excitement around here.
-You can chose to use the stairs to get to the vantage point, or skip up the side of the dam for added adventure – we chose the latter, and found many an Instagram moments on the way.
+With the calm waters to serenade you when the floodgates are up or the gush of waters when they’re lowered, there’s always some excitement around here.
+You can choose to use the stairs to get to the vantage point, or skip up the side of the dam for added adventure – we chose the latter and found many Instagram moments on the way.
 Try getting there just before sunset, the view is spectacular.
-Get you permission before heading up from the office nearby, and sample the super sweet coconut water, sold year-round, right beside it.
+Get your permission before heading up from the office nearby, and sample the super sweet coconut water, sold year-round, right beside it.

 Valnur Fishing Camp